SFU-CMPT-201/lecture-notes/04-scheduling.md

           don't run a process from priority 1 queue.
         * If we repeat the above steps, we give more CPU time for priority 0 queue than priority 1 queue, and also more CPU time for priority 1 queue than priority 2 queue.
-* When we pick a process from each queue, we also use a scheduling algorithm.
-We do not need to use the same scheduling algorithm for every queue.
-E.g., priority 0 queue runs the priority scheduling algorithm discussed above, priority 1 queue runs RR, and priority 2 queue runs the FCFS algorithm.
+* When we pick a process from each queue, we also use a scheduling algorithm, e.g., RR for priority 0 queue, FCFS for priority 1 queue, etc.
-* This avoids starvation since every process eventually gets a chance to run.
+* This avoids starvation (assuming each queue uses a starvation-free algorithm) since every process eventually gets a chance to run.

 ### Multilevel Feedback Queue Scheduling